 This gene encodes a DNA topoisomerase, an enzyme that controls and alters the topologic states of DNA during transcription.
 This enzyme catalyzes the transient breaking and rejoining of a single strand of DNA which allows the strands to pass through one another, thus reducing the number of supercoils and altering the topology of DNA.
-This enzyme forms a complex with BLM which functions in the regulation of recombination in somatic cells. [provided by RefSeq, Jul 2008]
+This enzyme forms a complex with BLM which functions in the regulation of recombination in somatic cells.
+Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Mar 2016]

 GeneCards Summary for TOP3A Gene

 TOP3A (Topoisomerase (DNA) III Alpha) is a Protein Coding gene.
 Diseases associated with TOP3A include occupational dermatitis.
-Among its related pathways are Cell Cycle, Mitotic and Homologous recombination.
+Among its related pathways are Gene Expression and Cell Cycle, Mitotic.
 GO annotations related to this gene include nucleic acid binding and DNA topoisomerase activity.
 An important paralog of this gene is TOP3B.